gwendolyngoetz/prompt/README.md

 * go
 * make

-In addition a <a href="https://www.nerdfonts.com" target="_blank">Nerd Font</a> needs to be installed on the system for icons to display.
+In addition a [Nerd Font](https://www.nerdfonts.com) needs to be installed on the system for icons to display.
 The Cousine Nerd Font is used in the sample image.

 ### Install
 ```bash